pedrom34/ZoteroPortable-dev-repo/README.md

 # ZoteroPortable
 Zotero in PortableApps.com Format

-With Mozilla switching to webextensions, Zotero had to adapt.
-The developers dropped support of the legacy extension for Firefox, and focused their efforts on Zotero Standalone.
+With Mozilla switching to webextensions, Zotero had to adapt: the developers dropped support of the legacy extension for Firefox, and focused their efforts on Zotero Standalone: when there was two program, Zotero is now unified.
 Unfortunately, the portableapp created by [orschiro](https://portableapps.com/node/36565) is out of date, as it's based on version 4, and not fully portable if you update it to 5, as it creates Zotero's profile and store user data in %appdata%\Zotero.

 With my version, Zotero 5 is portable.